Lin Kegong

-Lin Kegong (林克恭 (Lin K'e-kung); 1901 – 1992) was a Taiwanese modern painter.
+Lin Kegong (林克恭 (Lin K'e-kung); 1901 – 1992) was a Taiwanese modern artist.

 Biography

-Lin was born in Banqiao into the Lin Ben Yuan Family during Japanese rule.
+Lin was born in Banqiao during the period of Japanese rule in Taiwan, into the Lin Ben Yuan Family.
 He was first educated in Hong Kong's St Stephen's College.
-From 1921 to 1925 he attended Cambridge University, studying law and economics and at Cambridge found that he had an interest in art.

-He joined the Cambridge Arts Society when taking the alternative courses in the Cambridge Arts College at the same time.
-He even made use of his summer vacation to learn more about arts at St John's Service Arts College.

-Upon his graduation as a Bachelor in 1925, he was officially admitted by the David Slade Arts College, London University.
-In the same year, his works were also accepted to the Royal Academy Exhibition in the U.K.
+From 1921 to 1925, he attended Cambridge University to study law and economics, where he found that he had an interest in art.
+He joined the Cambridge Arts Society while simultaneously taking alternative courses in the Cambridge Arts College.
+During his summer vacation, he attended St John's Service Arts College to further pursue his interest in art.
+Upon graduating with a Bachelor's degree in 1925, he was admitted to the David Slade Arts College at the University of London.
+In the same year, his artistic works were accepted to the Royal Academy Exhibition in the U.K.

-In 1931 Lin returned to Taiwan to hold his own exhibition.
+In 1931, Lin returned to Taiwan to hold his own exhibition.
 Afterwards, some of his works, including “The Naked Body” and “The Beauty Under the Moon” were selected to be part of the 5th and 6th section of the Taiwan Arts Exhibition.

-In 1937, he was appointed as the Arts College headmaster.
+In 1937, he was appointed as the headmaster of the Arts College.
 In 1949, Lin Kegong returned to Taiwan via Hong Kong.
 At Liang Dingming's invitation, Lin began his teaching career in the Arts College of Political Warfare School in 1956.

-In 1973, he was a member of the jury of the São Paulo Art Biennial.
-In 1991 he received the Achievement Reward in the category of Culture and Arts by the Council for Cultural Affairs with.
+In 1973, he became a member of the jury at the São Paulo Art Biennial and in 1991, he received the Achievement Reward in the category of Culture and Arts from the Council for Cultural Affairs.

-Style of the Artist
+Style

-Lin regarded music as an important part of creation.
-A great deal of Lin's works were inspired by his careful observation on the nature and his personal understanding in the relationship between the nature and the personal life.

-Brushwork: similar to the Chinese painting; he attached much importance to the background.
-Before drawing the whole picture, he was used to sketch the background out.
-It was also by doing so that Lin was able to complete the structure of the picture in a whole.
+Lin considered music to be an important part of creation.
+A substantial portion of Lin's works were inspired by his careful observation on the nature and his personal understanding of the relationship between nature and personal life.
+His approach to brushwork bore similarities to Chinese painting, emphasizing the background.
+Before drawing the whole composition, he typically sketched out the background, which allowed him to complete the structure of the work as a whole.

-Works of the Artist
+Works

 Lin Kegong's “The Countryside in the UK” is his earliest extant painting.
-In this picture, a river in Bristow, UK is depicted.
-Attracted by light reflected by the river, Lin Kegong applied the perspective line disappearance method to show the near sight and the distant view.
-Then he showed the actual distance by means of the size of the crossing waterway and the bridge.
-In this picture, the leveling method is applied, as in watercolor painting.
+The piece depicts a river in Bristow, UK and the attic scenery of a European building.
+Attracted by the light's reflection by the river, Lin Kegong used the perspective line disappearance method to show both the immediate and distant views.
+He also used the size of the crossing waterway and bridge to convey the actual distances.
+In this work, the leveling method was applied, as in watercolor painting.

-The painting revealed the attic scenery of a European Building.